amshenoy/2a-eng-notes/3F7-info-theory/prob-estimation.md

 ## Typicality

+**A typical set is essentially a set for which the fraction of every symbol in the set is close to the probability of that symbol.**

 ### A typical sequence for a random variable $ X $ has probability $ \color{blue}{ p_{T} = 2^{-n H(X)} } $

 A typical set $ \mathcal{A}_{\epsilon, n} $ is therefore defined as the set of sequences $ (x_{1}, ..., x_{n}) $ for which: